Policies and documents:

 Comments, Compliments and Complaints: www.greenwichccg.nhs.uk

-No formal complaints were received during the 2019-2020 academic year.
+Two formal complaints were received during the 2024-2025 academic year.

 Children’s statutory complaints process